dansantinojones/watch-list-pp4/README.md

 6. As a user I can see more details on the show / film so that I can make an informed decision on whether to watch it.
 7. As a user I can register and account so that I can comment and use the recommend button.
 8. As a user I can click the recommend button so that I can interact with the content and help others find something to watch.
+9. As a user I can make a recommendation so that I can share my favourite things to watch.

 Site Admin only:

-9. As a site admin I can approve comments before they are posted to the website so that I can ensure there are no spoilers
+10. As a site admin I can approve comments before they are posted to the website so that I can ensure there are no spoilers
-10. As a site admin I can create, read, update and delete content so that I can manage the list.
+11. As a site admin I can create, read, update and delete content so that I can manage the list.
+12. As a site admin I can read through the recommended list so that so I can see what the site users have recommended me to watch
-11. As a site admin I can mark shows / films as watched so that I can keep the list current.
+13. As a site admin I can mark shows / films as watched so that I can keep the list current.

 ### **Structure Plane**
 The structure of the page was carefully planned out when designing the website.
 I wanted to keep it similar to a standard blog site structure ensuring the website is easy to navigate and content is positioned exactly where the user expects it to be.